jodydonetti/jodydonetti/README.md

 ### 🧑‍🏫 Courses

-If you like the FusionCache docs and are interested in all things caching, you may find this interesting.

-I published [a course](https://dometrain.com/course/getting-started-caching-in-dotnet/?ref=jody-donetti) on Dometrain:
+If you are interested in all things caching, I published [a course](https://dometrain.com/course/getting-started-caching-in-dotnet/?ref=jody-donetti) on Dometrain:

 <div align="center">